 Two Metro stations have new features opening Monday.

-Construction started this week on the second phase of the joint project — 206 apartments and 33,000 square feet of retail shops.
+Construction started this week on the second phase of the joint project — 206 apartments and 33,000 square feet of shops.

 Dan Stessel, Metro’s chief spokesman, said in an e-mail that “the cracks weren’t a great concern.”
 He noted that they were “non-structural in nature.”

 But “we wanted the issue corrected before the garage opened,” he said.
 “Yes, we are satisfied with the fix.”

 At the Rosslyn station on the Orange and Blue lines, Arlington County is opening three new high-speed elevators Monday.

 Metro recently said that its escalator reliability has improved, but riders are often frustrated at the number of outages throughout the system, which has 588 escalators and 243 elevators.

 The auction of Natural Bridge — the Virginia landmark believed to have been surveyed by a young George Washington and once owned by Thomas Jefferson — has been rescheduled for Wednesday, Dec.
 18. The auction had previously been set for Nov.
 14.